swcarpentry/shell-novice/episodes/03-create.md

 > > because it is expecting a directory name as the last argument.
 > >
 > > ```
-> > cp: target 'morse.txt' is not a directory
+> > cp: target 'basilisk.dat' is not a directory
 > > ```
 > > {: .error}
 > {: .solution}